 We booked through Everglades City Airboat Tours and had a blast.
 They are great for families because they provide everyone with headsets, so everyone can hear each other and also listen to the captain narrate the tour.
 If you’re lucky, you may get to see a manatee.

 The kids especially loved zipping around the mangroves, and we even got up close and personal with two wild alligators.
+If you’re looking for Everglades National Park airboat tours, this is a great company.

 Mission accomplished!Click here to book an air boat tour with Everglades City.